Swatto86/Awake/BUILD.md

-# Building Awake from Source
+# Building Tea from Source

 ## Prerequisites